InspiryThemes/realhomes-docs/docs/favorites-page.md

 ![Real Homes Documentation](images/member-pages/favorites-main-panel.png)

-Select **Favorites** page from the drop-down list as shown in the above screenshot.
-You can also Show/Hide related button on property detail page.
+Select **Favorites** page from the drop-down list as shown in screenshot given below.
+You can Show/Hide favorite button on property detail page and also **Require Login** for adding to favorite.

 ![Real Homes Documentation](images/member-pages/favorites-customizer-settings.png)